oneapi-src/SYCLomatic-test/third-party-programs/Velocity-Bench/hplinpack/README.md

 # Migration example: Migrate hplinpack to SYCL version
 [SYCLomatic](https://github.com/oneapi-src/SYCLomatic) is a project to assist developers in migrating their existing code written in different programming languages to the SYCL* C++ heterogeneous programming model.
-It is open source version of Intel® DPC++ Compatibility Tool.
+It is an open source version of Intel® DPC++ Compatibility Tool.

-This file lists the detail steps to migrate CUDA version of [hplinpack](https://github.com/oneapi-src/Velocity-Bench/tree/main/hplinpack) to SYCL version with SYCLomatic.
+This file lists the detailed steps to migrate CUDA version of [hplinpack](https://github.com/oneapi-src/Velocity-Bench/tree/main/hplinpack) to SYCL version with SYCLomatic.
 As follow table summarizes the migration environment, the software required, and so on.

    | Optimized for         | Description
    |:---                   |:---